 - The views expressed in this publication are those of the author(s) and do not necessarily represent the views of the United Nations Development Programme, the United Nations generally, or United Nations Member States.

 - Author names should not appear on the front cover; they may appear on the inside title page.

 4. Establish and Print the Final Product

-To achieve this, a successful HDR should be characterized by fluid language, possess a pleasing visual appearance and rely on an interesting combination of graphic elements.
+To achieve this, a successful HDR should be characterized by engaging language and attractive layout.
 A presentation that is efficient, but also varied greatly increases the chances that the members of the target audience will pick up an HDR, read it and discover its messages.

 Prepare the text.
 Provide the text to the editor and the translator (if necessary) as follows:

 - Acquire the UNDP style manual and review other national and regional HDRs to determine the appropriate look of the report.
 Establish a preferred style for report formatting, spelling, references, and so on.
 Authors, writers, editors and proofreaders should become familiar with the preferred style.

 - Hand the text over to the editor, who should check for consistency and accuracy and ensure that the language and style are tight, harmonious and engaging, conform to the preferred style and the UNDP style manual and reinforce the messages of the report.